timescale/docs/CONTRIBUTING.md

     `Propose changes` box at the bottom of the page.
 1. Review the differences between your changes and the `latest` branch on the docs repository.
 Click `Create pull request`.
 1. Edit the pull request description.
 Click `Create pull request` again.
-If this is your first contribution, you receive a comment asking you to sign the Contributor License Agreement.
-1. Sign the agreement so your contribution can be added to the documentation.
+1. If this is your first contribution, you receive a comment asking you to sign the Contributor License Agreement.
+Sign the agreement so your contribution can be added to the documentation.
+1. Review the auto-generated preview of your changes.
+A GiHub action produces the preview and attaches the link to your PR.

 </procedure>